Categories

 Businesses may find it difficult to react appropriately in the absence of a well-defined incident response plan, which could result in more losses and extended downtime.

-Create an incident response strategy that specifies what should be done both during and after a security breach and update it regularly.
+Create and maintain an incident response strategy that outlines steps to take during and after a security breach.
 Roles and duties, communication methods, data breach notification procedures, and system restoration rules should all be included in the strategy.

 To make sure everyone is aware of their responsibilities in an emergency, conduct frequent drills and evaluations.